-How to configure cPHulk in cPanel
+How to Configure cPHulk in cPanel

-Security is one of the primary concerns nowadays, due to the large amount of different hacking techniques used worldwide.
+Security is one of the primary concerns nowadays, due to a large amount of different hacking techniques used worldwide.
 It is important to keep servers safe and enjoy a trouble-free development of your websites at all times.
 If you are a cPanel user, it is well worth trying the cPHulk feature, which will provide an additional layer of protection on your server.

 What is cPHulk?